juanvdb/buildman/provisioning/bashbuild/7kartful/README.md

-# kartful 6
+# kartful 7

-Kubuntu Artful vagrant virtual machine final buildman test full auto install before we install xps directories, sdb3 and sdb5 plus data dir links and dotfiles
+Kubuntu Artful vagrant virtual machine Base with kernel updates, KDE Backports and KDE Updates.

 ## Summary of the machine

 The following has been installed: